Thailand to begin online train ticket sales from Feb 1

 BANGKOK: Commuters in Thailand can purchase their train tickets online for a fee from Wednesday (Feb 1) for a new service, the State Railway of Thailand (SRT) announced.

 Currently, train tickets are booked or bought at railway stations.
-After the online ticketing rolls out, SRT governor Wuthichart Kalyanamitr said he expects 50 per cent of commuters to use the service, according to the Bangkok Post.
+SRT governor Wuthichart Kalyanamitr said he expects 50 per cent of commuters to use the service after the online ticketing rolls out, according to the Bangkok Post.

 Online transactions can be made at www.railway.co.th and www.thairailwayticket.com.

-The Post added that passengers can book from two hours to up to 60 days before departure.
+The Bangkok Post added that passengers can book the tickets from two hours to up to 60 days before departure.

 - CNA/mn